lemaslab/lemaslab.github.io/about.md

 ### Collaborators

-Here are some cool people in fields that interest us. **note:** This list is in no way complete.
-We have a lot of collaborators -- if you've collaborated with us and want a link here, let us know!
+Here are people we collaborate with. **note:** This list is in no way complete.
+If you've collaborated with us and want a link here, let us know!

-**University of Pennsylvania:**
+**University of Florida:**
 - [David Issadore - Dept of Bioengineering](http://cnt.upenn.edu/david-issadore)
 - [Jay Gottfried - Dept of Neurology](http://labs.feinberg.northwestern.edu/gottfried/)
 - [Raquel and Ruben Gur - Dept of Neuropsychiatry](http://www.med.upenn.edu/bbl/faculty-regur.html)